Agent Skills: Frontend Query & Mutation

 • Extract a small shared query helper only when multiple call sites share the same extra options.

-• Create web/service/use-{domain}.ts only for orchestration or shared domain behavior.
+• Create or keep feature hooks only for real orchestration or shared domain behavior.

 3. Preserve Dify conventions.